Master’s Program

 TIME LIMITS

-Master’s level EDHS programs require a minimum of 30 hours of credit which must be completed within five (5) years from the date of initial enrollment.
+The Department of Emergency and Disaster Health Systems Master’s level programs require a minimum of 30 hours of credit which must be completed within five (5) years from the date of initial enrollment.
 With continuous enrollment each semester, most students complete the degree in about two years.
 A three-year time frame will be typical for many part-time students, although earlier completion is possible.

 For General Graduate School information and funding option/opportunities, please check out the Graduate School’s website at https://gradschool.umbc.edu/